elizabrock/license-to-kill/USER_STORIES.md

 So that I can continue on

 Acceptance Criteria:
-  * If the user selects 1, they see "How do you want to add?"
+  * If the user selects 1, they see "Who do you want to add?"
   * If the user selects 2, they see "What is the injury you want to add?"
   * If the user selects 3, they see "Who is injured?"
+  * If the user types in anything else, they should see "<input> is an invalid selection" and the menu should be printed out again

 Usage:

     > ./living_will_to_die